Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/tossing-tiger-rolling-dragon/rules/_index.md

 Deal all players a random deck of **6 cards**.
 Place all remaining cards to the side as a facedown draw pile.

+For your first game, just follow the simple base rules.
+Once familiar with the rules, however, I recommend using the [Simulwars](#simulwars) variant so that players can fight simultaneously instead of waiting for their turn.

 @TODO: EXAMPLE IMAGE

 {{% /rules-block %}}